In the morning my voice was worse. When Susan asked how our show went as I was fixing breakfast, all I could do was croak.

 “Take a picture for your memory bank,” Jace mocked him, walking over to see the newspaper.

 Cub reporter Jimmy Olsen had sold our story to the mainstream press.
 The headline read, “BAND DOESN’T NEED THE BEATLES.”
-It had the picture of the three of us hugging the Jacettes.
+It had the picture of the three of us hanging on the Jacettes.
 It talked about Jace saying we mocked celebrities who claimed to be False Gods, like John Lennon.
 It was pretty accurate about who we were, all friends in the Gables, who played cover songs and were doing parties near home and at the University.
 It detailed how fans went crazy as we ripped through their favorite bands’ hits, metal, glitter, pop and oldies.
 It acknowledged Jace as a prodigy who could play any song by ear and from memory, and how we followed his lead.
 It said one member was just called Hippie, the bass player, who was the only one with a driver’s license.
 It called me a Bowie impersonator who could do R&B like Mick Jagger, pose like Steven Tyler, mug like Ace Fraley, and scream like Robert Plant.
 I had both boys and girls falling at my feet with my gay antics.
 It mentioned Out & Proud and how we played in the street for Christmas week.
 The double drummers were praised as an innovation needed due to the guitar and vocals overpowering just one drummer.
 It called Robby our cult leader, singing our original eponymous song ‘False Gods,’ which made kids run in fear from his Ozzie Osbourne antics.
 We have an Iggy Pop impersonator who got the crowd angry because we won’t play the Stooges, until they charged the stage and took over the band.
 He reviewed our show last night, where the crowd went crazy about our gay antics resulting in a stand-off between angry metal heads and our Glitter defenders, until a U of M co-ed got up and sang Rod Stewart love songs to quiet the crowd.
 It even mentioned Hippie, the quiet one, who turned into a sex-crazed Jim Morrison, ending the show when a crowd of girls chased him into the bathroom and tore off his clothes.

 He went on to predict that the ticket nobody could get and everybody wanted was our New Years Eve show at Viscaya where we planned to do a 50s sock hop for our drummer’s girlfriend and her friends, invitation only.
 It quoted Michael as promising we’d only play dance songs, with no evil intentions.
 “We are a band that plays for fun.
 We want to make sure everyone who hears us enjoys rock n roll.”
 Maybe they are the future, local kids who just play what they like and don’t care about the music business.
 Maybe rock n roll is just for those who haven’t grown up.

 I was mad at him for describing me as gay when he said he’d ask me first, but he didn’t really say I was gay.
 Jace liked that he said we all followed him, which was true but he wasn’t our fearless leader.
 Robby said he wasn’t running a cult and that Mael was a real god.
 We told him to tell that to the masses.
 Mary thought it was typical that the girls were in the photo but not mentioned in the story.
 I called Hippie to warn him that his moms might see the story, but he was still in la la land about last night.
-So I talked to Meg, who I thought was more on our side, and probably would tell Marge to cool it.
+So I talked to Meg, who I thought was more on our side.
+I hoped she would tell Marge to cool it.
 She laughed when I told her.

 “Our little Gregory has grown up to be a sex fiend.
 Does he even know what to do?”